DanpowerGruppe/Chia/README.md

 let values = getValues mapper azureTable
 ```

-You can get also get all values by one rowKey like this:
+You can also get all values by one rowKey like this:

 ```fs
 let valuesByRowKey = getValuesByRowKey rowKey mapper azureTable